-Non owner policies don’t provide personal injury protection (PIP) coverage.
+Non owner SR22 insurance policies don’t provide personal injury protection (PIP) coverage.
 Few companies offer medical payment coverage as an option.

 Here is an example of how insurance works for non owners –

-You borrow your neighbor’s car and cause an accident.
-Your neighbor’s car insurance is the first to pay for property damage and injuries.
-If your neighbor’s policy does not have enough coverage, your non owner policy is activated.
+You borrow your neighbour’s car and cause an accident.
+Your neighbour’s car insurance is the first to pay for property damage and injuries.
+If your neighbour’s policy does not have enough coverage, your non owner SR22 insurance policy is activated.

-Your neighbor’s car insurance pays for damages to his car, minus the deductible, since your non owner policy is solely your responsibility.
+Your neighbour’s car insurance pays for damages to his car, minus the deductible since your non owner SR22 policy is solely your responsibility.